 Scientist: Dr Laura Soucek

-Impact: Developed a brand new cancer drug which is set to start being tested in patients in 2021.
+Impact: Developed a brand new cancer drug which in 2021 began being tested in patients on clinical trials.
 The drug, called omomyc, has the potential to treat a wide range of cancers.

 How you helped: Your support allowed us to fund Dr Soucek in 2013 to test omomyc in the lab as a cancer treatment.
-This research was key to getting omomyc approved for clinical trials where it can start to be used to treat people with cancer.Read the full story
+This research was key to getting omomyc approved for clinical trials where it is being used to treat people with cancer.Read the full story

 In 2020, it was estimated that around the world 19.3 million people were diagnosed and 9.9 million people died from cancer.